-5 Ways to Build Bigger, Stronger Glutes That Have Nothing to Do with Squats
+5 Ways to Build Bigger, Stronger Glutes That Aren't Squats

-And because having a well-developed posterior is an incredibly common fitness goal these days-not to mention the fact that having strong glutes has a whole host of fitness benefits-it makes sense that trainers and researchers have been working on pinpointing the most efficient ways to get bigger, stronger glutes.
-(And BTW, more women are trying to gain weight through diet and exercise.)
+Because having well-built glute muscles is an incredibly common fitness goal these days — not to mention the fact that having strong glutes has a host of benefits — it makes sense that trainers and researchers have been working on pinpointing the most efficient ways to get bigger, stronger glutes.

-While squats can and should be part of your lower-body workout routine, they actually aren't the best move for glute-building goals.
-Here are five smart strategies for getting stronger (and peachier) glutes that go beyond the staple movement.
+And while squats can and should be part of your lower-body workout routine, they actually aren't the best move for glute-building goals.
+Here are five smart strategies and strength-building workouts to get a bigger butt that go beyond the staple movement.

 1. Incorporate exercises that really activate your glutes.

-A quick anatomy lesson: "The glutes consist of three muscles: the gluteus maximus, medius, and minimus," explains Jaime McFaden, a certified trainer with Aaptiv.
+In order to understand how to build glutes, you'll need a quick anatomy lesson: "The glutes consist of three muscles: the gluteus maximus, medius, and minimus," explains Jaime McFaden, a NASM-certified trainer with Aaptiv.
 "The gluteus maximus is the biggest of the three and considered the prime mover."
-Its main job is hip extension (pushing your hips forward), or the opposite of a hip hinge.
-Many common glute exercises-the hip thrust, for example-use this motion to target the glute max.
+Its main job is hip extension (pushing your hips forward) or the opposite of a hip hinge.
+Many common glute exercises — the hip thrust, for example — use this motion to target the glute max.
 But others, such as banded lateral walks and clamshells, will fire up your glute medius and minimus.

 2. Focus on progressive overload.

-Progressive overload is a strength-training concept that says: In order to get stronger (and see results), you need to continuously increase the amount of resistance you expose your muscles to.
-In other words, you keep upping the weight and/or reps in your workouts over time to consistently challenge your muscles.
+Progressive overload is a strength-training concept that suggests that in order to get stronger (and see results), you need to expose your muscles to a continually increasing amount of resistance.
+In other words, you should keep upping the weight and/or reps in your workouts over time to consistently challenge your muscles.

-This basically means that, in general, the women with the most developed glutes are also the strongest, says Contreras.
+This basically means that, in general, those with the most developed glutes are also the strongest, says Contreras.
 "Unless you were born with amazing glute genetics, the only way to get your glutes considerably shapelier and rounder is to get very strong at the best glute exercises."
-(Here's more on the science of building muscle and burning fat.)

 "At my Glute Lab in San Diego, we train hundreds of women, and the ones with the best glutes are typically the strongest at exercises like barbell hip thrusts, dumbbell back extensions, leg press, walking dumbbell lunges, goblet squats, and kettlebell deadlifts."